fbpx

 Choose a Rich Snippet Type

-First, you’ll want to identify the type of rich snippet that you want to appear for a page on your website.
-Once you know your goal, you can use the appropriate structured markup that’s designed to get this rich snippet in the SERPs.
+To begin, you’ll need to pinpoint the specific type of rich snippet you want to appear for a particular page on your website.
+Once you’ve clarified your objective, you can employ the corresponding structured markup tailored to achieve this desired rich snippet within the SERPs.

-Reviews will display a star rating out of 5.
-Ratings can either be from an individual reviewer or aggregate reviews from multiple people, so long as clicking on that review takes the user to the corresponding review.
+5. Reviews: Reviews snippets display star ratings out of 5.
+Ratings can be from individual reviewers or aggregate ratings from multiple sources, provided that clicking on a review leads the user to the corresponding review source.

 Understand The Basics of Structured Data